fhonsiah/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## File description

-# 0. A function that chaecks for uppercase character
+ 0. A function that checks for uppercase character.
+ 1. A function that checks for a digit (0 through 9).